main-branch/conventional_commit_sample/README.md

    └── package.json
    ```

-   If your project already has one of these example files (for example, `.gitignore`
+   If your project already has one of these example files (such as `.gitignore`
    or `pacakge.json`), make sure to *merge* the contents of the example file into
    your existing file.